h4rm0n1c/stratagema/macro_stub/README.md

 - **Cooldown printing** – If `--cooldown` is set, the helper prints the wait message and sleeps for that duration before exiting, matching how each generated stub baked in its own cooldown.

 ## Assets
 The compiled Windows binary can embed a neutral blank icon (`assets/blank.ico`) so it is visually distinct from the archived per-stratagem executables.
-The repository intentionally omits the icon file to avoid binary attachment issues; drop a suitable `.ico` at that path before building.
-If the file is missing, `build.rs` will warn and continue without embedding an icon.
+The repository intentionally omits the icon file to avoid binary attachment issues; when targeting Windows, the build script will generate `assets/blank.ico` from `../icons/blank.png` if it is absent.
+If generation fails, `build.rs` will warn and continue without embedding an icon.